You need to understand the contents of the Galaxy S10 home screen to use the phone effectively.

 3. App folders

-You can sue app folders to group apps so that you can find them quickly.
+You can use app folders to group apps so that you can find them quickly.

 On your new Galaxy S10, by default, there are two app folders (Samsung and Google).
-You can create more or manage app folders as explained in this guide (coming soon).
+You can create more or manage app folders as explained in this guide .

 Please note, Galaxy S10 Home screen does not support nested app folders.
-In other words, you can add an app folder to another app folder.
+In other words, you can NOT add an app folder to another app folder in the Home screen.

 4. App shortcuts

 Google introduced App shortcuts in Android Nougat 7.1.
 Samsung implemented it in Android Oreo.

 An app shortcut is a special function or action of an app.
 It allows you to perform the specific task very quickly without navigating through the app.